 Then you start lying, and lying, and lying.
 Damn.
 I didn't bargain for this part of the plan.
 I needed to make up stories as to why I was going to my sister's so much.
 Why was I making so much food?
 Why was I doing all the work?
 Why did he have to go anyways?
 Who was going to be there?
 Why was my sister throwing this event?
 This lying part was getting to me.

 The universe can be very helpful during times like this.
-One, QueenMaker really pissed me off about a month ago.
-So we weren't too communicative for a couple of weeks.
-Sometimes, it takes me that much time to cool down.
-But I'm working on that part of my personality.
+One, QueenMaker and I had argued, so we weren't too communicative.
 Two, the day before the party, he was called away to a late afternoon meeting.
 Then the universe somehow gave him a second meeting to go to right after the first one and he wasn't expected home until midnight.

 Yahoo!
 I finished cooking, did some last minute shopping, and took everything to my sister's.
 He didn't suspect a thing and the party was a great success.